Lumkani/vue-view-model-api/docs/README.md

 ## Summary

-An additive way of writing Vue components with dependency injection
+An additive way of writing Vue components for better code organization and testability

 ## Installation